SinghSaurabh2003/Document-Type-Classifier/README.md

 ### Improvements

-The complete training dataset was verified and corrected.
+The complete training dataset was verified and corrected using a python script.

 The missing Memo class images were restored, resulting in a balanced dataset containing approximately **20,000 images per class**.

 The model was resumed from the best checkpoint and fine-tuned further without retraining from scratch.

+- No. of epochs=25-35

+- best model and last model saved using checkpointing.

+During evaluation, the model produced:

+- Validation Accuracy : **95.98%**
+- Test Accuracy : **89.66%**

 ### Final Results